Home

 To play this game of baseball we will tend to ignore this fact many times to the detriment of our younger boys and girls.

-beginner baseball pitcher Let's you and I insist that our beginner baseball players learn to use the whole body especially the legs, in "harmony of motion with the arm" while throwing.
+Let's you and I insist that these beginner baseball players learn to use the whole body especially the legs, in "harmony of motion with the arm" when throwing baseballs.

-Basically just have them relax and step toward whatever or whoever they want to toss that rock.
+Basically just have them relax and step toward whatever or whoever they want to toss that apple.
 Step and bend is the key.

 Using the legs to step and push off with some oomph! when releasing the ball gives ole "MO" a chance to work.
 Now we've got the hang of it...Right...?

-One drill which will reinforce developing the habit of good technique, in the minds of the young beginner baseball players after releasing of the ball, to continue on in the motion and pluck a blade of grass from the turf.
+One drill which will reinforce developing the habit of good technique, and reinforcing in the minds of the young beginner baseball players after release of the ball, to continue into the motion (as follow through) and pluck a blade of grass from the turf.

 I think we (you and I) have about covered the basics of catching, hitting, fielding and throwing so after practice we will hustle down to the creek and take a good cooling swim.